rikyoz/bit7z/README.md

 ## 🚀 Upgrading from bit7z v3 to v4

+The newest bit7z v4 introduced some significant breaking changes to the library's API.

 <details>
   <summary>Expand for more details!</summary>

-The newest bit7z v4 introduced some significant breaking changes to the API.
-In particular:

 + By default, the project now follows the [UTF-8 Everywhere Manifesto](http://utf8everywhere.org/):
   + The default string type is `std::string` (instead of `std::wstring`), so users can use the library in cross-platform projects more easily (v4 introduced Linux/macOS support too).